best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Generally the percentage symbol ‘%’ is well understood by screen readers.

-Symbols like dashes and slashes can be used in classification and geography codes (more on this in the 'Classification and geography codes' section).
+Symbols like dashes and slashes can be used in classification and geography codes.

 We are looking to put together more comprehensive advice for symbols soon.

-#### Past advice on symbols and footnotes
-In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
-It is OK to do this in terms of accessibility, but you would need to give that column a heading and you might also need to mark up all the empty cells.
-This could make a table very wide which is not great for readability.

 #### Where to place detailed notes